bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 #### Polling to validate registration

 Whilst the user is completing the web front end steps, the client can begin to poll the AP to see if they have been paired.
+The request should be repeated, at most, as frequently as the `interval` duration advises.

+Polling should be attempted for no longer than the `expires_in` duration.

 ##### Request